Life as a Refugee

 - analyze a multi-media presentation through note-taking and discussion.

-- relate the work of USA for UNHCR (a civil society organization)to human rights and the First Amendment.
+- relate the work of civil society organizations to human rights and the First Amendment.

 - Internet access

-- student copies of Attachment One: Viewing Guide: Working with Refugees
+- student copies of Handout One: Viewing and Research Guide

 - internally displaced person (IDP): someone who has been forced to flee his or her home for the same reason as a refugee, but remains in his or her own country and has not crossed an international border.
 Unlike refugees, IDPs are not protected by international law or eligible to receive many types of aid